 Substance Use Disorder and Mental Health

-One of the most common problems faced by people with a substance use disorder are mental health issues.
+One of the most common problems faced by people struggling with substance abuse in Philadelphia are mental health issues.
 An estimated half of all people with an addiction also suffer from at least one mental health disorder, often called a dual diagnosis.
 For some people, these symptoms appeared after they began abusing substances.
 Others may have tried to use substances to treat their mental health symptoms, instead finding that it only made them worse in the long run.
 The most common co-occurring disorders include anxiety disorders, bipolar disorder, depression, personality disorders, mood disorders, and schizophrenia.

 When beginning a substance use disorder treatment plan, it is extremely important that you be screened for mental health issues.
 Both of these concerns must be treated simultaneously in order for you to be able to overcome your addiction.
 Left untreated, many people end up relapsing in order to try and self-medicate their mental health issues.
 Treatment options for mental health issues often include some type of behavioral therapy, and in some cases medications that help to control your symptoms.